fstab50/stslib/docs/README.rst

 Purpose
 ~~~~~~~

-    **stsAval** (pronounced *s-t-s ayy-val*), is a python3 library that requests and manages temporary credentials from
+    **stsAval** (pronounced *s-t-s aay-val*), is a python3 library that requests and manages temporary credentials from
-    `Amazon's Security Token Service (STS) <http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html>`__ on your behalf.
-The library generates
+    `Amazon's Security Token Service (STS) <http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html>`__ on your behalf. **stsAval** generates temporary credentials against roles
-    temporary credentials against roles that reside in any number of AWS accounts.
+    that reside in any number of AWS  accounts.

-    A primary use case for the **stsAval** library is generation of temporary access credentials for
+    The **stsAval** library is commonly used in python applications that generate temporary access credentials for
-    automation tools which need to authenticate to Amazon Web Services.
-Such automation tooling may
+    automation tools which need to bypass multi-factor authentication enabled on Amazon APIs.
+Temporary credentials
+    of this type are are required authenticate to Amazon Web Services (AWS) when automation tooling is used to deploy
+    to tens or even hundreds of AWS accounts simultaneously.

+    **stsAval** is appropriate for authentication to AWS Services both from within AWS as well by automation tooling
-    be running within AWS; however, commonly are running in environments external to AWS such as a
+    runs in an environment external to AWS such as an on-prem datacenter or local machine.
     local machine.

-    **stsAval** manages temporary credentials generates credentials in memory for applications that
+    **stsAval** manages temporary credentials generates credentials in memory for applications that need access to
-    need access to iam roles at AWS.
-If temporary credentials are needed for extended periods
+    iam roles at AWS.
+If temporary credentials are needed for extended periods (> 1 hour), **stsAval** will automatically
-    (> 1 hour), **stsAval** will automatically renew sts credentials before expiration.
+    renew sts credentials before expiration.

 ------------